aionnetwork/aion-docs/kernel/web3-access/web3-js/web3-eth-utils.md

 web3.utils.toHex(mixed)
 ```

 Will auto convert any given value to HEX.
-Number strings will
-interpreted as numbers.
+Number strings will be interpreted as numbers.
 Text strings will be interpreted as UTF-8
 strings.

 <h3>Parameters</h3>